illtrythisout/webpack-template/README.md

 },
 ```

-## Install ESLint:
+## Install ESLint
 **Basic Installation:**
 Paste the following in the Terminal:
 ```
 npm install eslint --save-dev ./node_modules/.bin/eslint --init
 ```
-[!TIP]
+>[!TIP]
-The questionnaire will let you chose the Airbnb style guide.
+>The questionnaire will let you chose the Airbnb style guide.
+>You can read all the rules for the Airbnb style guide by going checking `./node_modules/eslint-config-airbnb/rules`